 One of the first things I learned as a new dog owner was that I should never let my dog go out the door before me, lest she think she was the “alpha” in our “pack.”

-This rationale is still quite prevalent, despite thorough debunking by experts across multiple fields.
+This rationale is still quite prevalent, despite debunking across multiple disciplines.
 And unfortunately the corollary that you must prove that, no, you are the alpha leads to some pretty unpleasant ways of teaching and enforcing doorway protocol, among other things.

 But let’s not throw the puppy out with the bathwater.
 There are a lot of perfectly valid reasons to teach your dog how to behave around an open door.
 Especially in the urban environment, there’s endless trouble a dog can run into by darting across the threshold before you’ve had a chance to scope things out.
 Every dog who lives in an elevator building, for instance, ought to learn how to wait before entering the car.